Less is More: Towards Simple Graph Contrastive Learning: Discussions and proofs

-This explains part of the heuristic in \Cref{ob:tac}.
-For odd $k$, the trend depends on the size $\widehat{\boldm_j}(i)$ for different $i$.
-In particular, if the signal is more concentrated on the low-frequency components, i.e., $1-\lambda_i \geq 0$, then an average correlation reduction should be observed for general $k$.
+For general $k$, the trend depends on the size $\widehat{\boldm}_{j}(i)$ for different $i$.
+In particular, if the signal is more concentrated on the low-frequency components, i.e., $1-\lambda_i \geq 0$, then an average reduction in D$_k$ should be observed for general $k$.
 In the homophilic setting, due to smoothness, the signal is likely concentrated for those frequency components where $1-\lambda_i \approx 1$.
-Therefore, the correlation reduction is expected to be less pronounced.
+Therefore, the reduction in $D_k$ is expected to be less pronounced.

+If the summand $D_k$ is (made) small, then the average correlation $E_k$ is dominated by $H_k$.
+Since $\bg_i$ depends only on the graph structure and class centroids, it is deterministic once the graph and labels are fixed; therefore, we obtain $\E[H_{k}]=0$.
+Consequently, when $E_k\approx H_k$, then $\bn_i^{(k)}$ is effectively replaced by $\bg_i$ in the correlation computation.
+As $\bg_i$ has no expected alignment with the initial feature noise $\bn_{i}$, the two components are decoupled in expectation, resulting in weak correlation between them.